 This also includes books that talk about forming and changing habits and the steps to make them happen.

 Books on Personal Relationships

-In relation to the previous topic, millionaires also focus on references to help them grow and fortify their network.
+About the previous topic, millionaires also focus on references to help them grow and fortify their network.
 This topic can be considered a subtopic of the first one.
-However, with all the more specific areas of this niche, there are a lot of millionaire bookworms that dedicate a separate section on personal relationships in their libraries.
+However, with all the more specific areas of this niche, many millionaire bookworms dedicate a separate section on personal relationships in their libraries.

 Books on Awareness and Rational Thinking

-There’s a lot of mental clarity, focus, and rational thinking involved in building wealth.
+A lot of mental clarity, focus, and rational thinking is involved in building wealth.
 One impulsive move or poorly thought-out decision can put your assets at tremendous risk.